hyperledger-labs/fabric-token-sdk/samples/nft_deployment/README.md

 We will cover the following topics:
 - Setup a Fabric network
 - Generate crypto material
-- Building the Token Validation Chaincode
 - Building the FSC node
 - Configuration
 - Run the node
 - Connecting to an existing Fabric network
   - Lazy (use FSC Integration test network)
+- Building the Token Chaincode
-- Install chaincode
+- Install & deploy Token Chaincode
 - Run the FSC nodes

 ## Setup a Fabric network